Temzasse/playground/src/reducktion/README.md

 export default model;
 ```

-> Auto generating the actions and selectors is merely a nice to have convenience that you should not rely on in a bigger application since every time you change your state field name or action type name your actions / selectors **WILL CHANGE** respectfully!
+> Auto generating the actions and selectors is merely a nice-to-have convenience that you should not rely on in a bigger application since every time you change your state field name or action type name your actions / selectors **WILL CHANGE** respectfully!
 For example if you have a field called `loading` and you change it to `isLoading` the corresponding generated selector will change from `getLoading` to `getIsLoading`.

 Finally in the place where you combine your reducers and create the store: